 Due to its service workers, PWAs are always up to date with the latest content and functionality.
 No need for users to update the app themselves

-Since PWAs are websites, they are indexed by search engines and can be optimised for SEO.
-This is a major advantage over native apps which can only be found via their respective stores.
+Since PWAs are websites, they’re indexed by search engines and can be optimised for SEO.
+This is a major advantage over native apps which can only be found in their respective stores.

 Incentive to use again

-Just like with native apps, push notifications increase the engagement significantly.
+Just as with native apps, push notifications significantly increase engagement.
 This can be up to 88% of app relaunches.

 Why would I build a PWA for my business?